magnigenie-labs/sticky-add-to-cart-for-woocommerce/readme.txt

 * Optimized css.
 * Options framework added for settings panel

-= 1.4 =
+= 1.2 =
-* Fixed css issue with the price display.
+* Fixed issues with price display.
-* Fixed bar display problems.
+* Optimized css.

-= 1.5 =
+= 1.1 =
-* Fixed duplicate settings issue.
-* Updated to work with WooCommerce 3.8.X
+* Updated add to cart process.
-* css and js optimized
+* Css fixes.
+* Responsive issue fixes.
+* Option added to choose to enable for mobile/desktop.

+= 1.0 =
+* Initial release.

+== Upgrade Notice ==

+= 1.6 =

+* New update for Sticky Add To Cart is available.
+Please take a backup before the update.